sirkapil/jekyll-theme-next/_posts/2020-04-01-Introducing-my-blog.md

 * Please let me know, if you liked anything about this blog.
 Send me a heart ❤ for the thing that you loved most.

-* Do you often write and think of owning a blog?
+* Do you often write and plan to have a personal blog?

 * Any suggestions and comments are welcome!